Warm hatch wonders

 In terms of fuel consumption, they’re much of a muchness.
 Around town, expect around 30mpg, and in gentler driving (as if), you can often get to 35mpg without trouble.
 Yes, that’s hardly groundbreaking stuff, but at least it’s not thirsty enough to be offensive, and you do get plenty in return thanks to their feistiness on the roads.

-In terms of parts supply, the Peugeot is the easiest to get bits for. followed by the Metro, and the Fiesta after that.
-But in terms of price, what parts you do get for the Ford will inevitably be the cheapest.
+In terms of parts supply, the Peugeot is the easiest to get bits for, followed by the Metro and the Fiesta after that.
+However, in terms of price, what parts you do get for the Ford will inevitably be the cheapest.
 As for insurance – all three qualify for classic cover (as long as you do), and that means a nice cheap policy in exchange for limited use and a cherished ownership experience.

 All three are fun.
 All three will put a smile on your face.
 But there can be only one winner.

 No beating around the bush here.
 The Peugeot annihilates the other two cars by such a margin it’s almost laughable.
-It’s fun, capable, and in today’s money, an absolute steal for all but the most immaculate examples.
+It’s fun, capable and, in today’s money, an absolute steal for all but the most immaculate examples.
 When new back in 1984, they were priced within £500 (list) of each other, and it’s hard to imagine why anyone would buy an XR2 if the 205GTI was within budget.
 Actually, that’s a little unfair on the plucky, fun Ford.
-The XR2 remains your ultimate ’80s rollerskate – possibly not as iconic as the original XR3 (which now commands big money when mint), but a damn sight more fun.
-You might struggle finding a good one, but if you do, you’ll have lots of fun in small doses in an XR2.
+The XR2 remains your ultimate 1980s rollerskate – possibly not as iconic as the original XR3 (which now commands big money when mint), but a damn sight more fun.
+You might struggle finding a good one but, if you do, you’ll have lots of fun in small doses in an XR2.

 So – victory by a knock-out to the Peugeot, with the Metro just beating the Fiesta thanks to its sheer Metro-ness…